-Campus/format: This program can be completed at the Gardner Campus, day only.
+Campus/format: This program can be completed during the day at the Gardner Campus.

-Helpful hints: CGWC students should either have a computer at home with Internet access or be able to spend time outside of class in the computer lab where Internet access is provided.
+Special requirements: CGWC students should either have a computer at home with Internet access and the Adobe Creative Suite, or be able to spend time outside of class in the graphic design computer labs where Internet access and the Creative Adobe Suite are provided.
+A grade of C or higher is recommended for students taking CGD courses.
+Students should follow suggested course sequence since most courses are not offered out of sequence.

-Transfer options: Some courses in the CGWC Web Certificate may be applied to MWCC's CGW Web Degree.
-Consult with your academic adviser.

-Special requirements: CGWC students are required to take all CGWC courses as listed by semester.
 Technical standards must be met with or without accommodations.